 - Flag dependency risks (feature B blocked by feature A).

-- Flag overcommitment (>80% of capacity is red).
+- Flag overcommitment (anything above 80% of capacity is red).

-- End with 1 paragraph on what we explicitly chose not to do and why.
+- End with 1 paragraph on what we explicitly chose not to do, and why.

 6. Pressure-test the #1 priority

-My #1 priority is {feature}.
+My #1 priority is [feature].
 Pressure-test it:

 - Who specifically benefits (which segment, which job-to-be-done)?

-- Who would not care or actively dislike it?
+- Who would not care, or actively dislike it?

 - What is the kill criterion — the metric or signal that says "stop, this isn't working"?

-7. Reprioritize after surprise
+7. Reprioritize after a surprise

 - Reprioritize remaining work: what stays, what moves to next quarter, what dies entirely.